Possible Reasons Why Report Data is Unavailable for your School/District

 Missing and Delayed Scores - Reasons Why a Student or Score May Not Appear on your Reports

 Some scores may take longer to process due to special circumstances.
-Report data is updated regularly/on a daily basis for the most recent administration.
+Report data is updated regularly for the most recent administration.
 Your report will reflect the most recent data that your organization’s data was updated.
 Prior year administration data is locked / not refreshed.

 Before submitting a request to add a missing student, please check if the following situations are applicable: